What do ILGA-Europe mean when we talk about ‘family’?

 Finally, ILGA-Europe also supports litigation in the European courts.
 This is done by facilitating trainings on litigation on this issue to member organisations and by submitting third party interventions with partner organisations.

-For more information, contact Jules Teoh, Advocacy Officer
+For more information, contact Juliana Teoh, Advocacy Officer

 ILGA-Europe resources on family